-To learn more, refer to the Airflow docs on Smart Sensors here.
+To learn more, refer to Airflow documentation on Smart Sensors.

 While Airflow has historically shined in scheduling and running idempotent tasks, it has historically lacked a simple way to pass information between tasks.
 Let's say you are writing a DAG to train some set of Machine Learning models.
 A first set of tasks in that DAG generates an identifier for each model and a second set of tasks outputs the results generated by each of those models.
 In this scenario, what's the best way to pass output from those first set of tasks to the latter?

 Historically, XComs have been the standard way to pass information between tasks and would be the most appropriate method to tackle the use case above.
 As most users know, however, XComs are often cumbersome to use and require redundant boilerplate code to set return variables at the end of a task and retrieve them in downstream tasks.

 With Airflow 2.0, we're excited to introduce the TaskFlow API and Task Decorator to address this challenge.
 The TaskFlow API implemented in 2.0 makes DAGs significantly easier to write by abstracting the task and dependency management layer from users.
 Here's a breakdown of incoming functionality:

 1. A framework that automatically creates PythonOperator tasks from Python functions and handles variable passing.
 Now, variables such as Python Dictionaries can simply be passed between tasks as return and input variables for cleaner and more efficient code.